wpl-agency/events-tracker-for-elementor/readme.txt

 6. Tracking codes and pixels insertion

 == Changelog ==

+= 1.2.4 (12.02.2020) =
+* Added class `events-tracker-for-elementor-exclude` for exclude forms and links from tracking

 = 1.2.3 (28.01.2020) =
 * Fixed bug with Yandex tracking code